natemcmaster/blog/_posts/dev/2018-08-29-netcore-primitives-2.md

 The most common way this applies is:

 * If an app minimum version is 2.1.0, the highest 2.1.\* version will be loaded.

+I'll go into this file in more details.
+See [.NET Core Primitives part 3][part-3].

 ### Layered shared frameworks